epic3333/rsschool-cv/cv.md

 ### About me
 ***
->I am currently finishing my military career, my new goal is to change my professional activity and start a career as a developer, my strengths are teamwork, focus on goals, ability to correctly allocate time and self-motivation, my work experience it is 10 years in the field of management, 2 years ago I began to independently study frontend development and develop in this area.
+>I am currently finishing my military career.
+My new goal is to change my professional activity and to start a career as a developer.
+My strengths are teamwork, focus on goals, ability to allocate time correctly as well as self-motivation.
+My work experience is 10 years in the management sphere.
+2 years ago I began studying front-end web development and continue to improve my skills in this sphere.

 ### Skills
 ***